 Wednesday afternoon class that meets from 1:30-3:30

 When registering, a class time is chosen from the four options and that is the one a member attends for the year.
 Current members will get priority in choosing which class they want to attend.

 Members pay a yearlong membership fee of $150, which includes enrollment in all 24 sessions, convenient parking for the classes, borrowing privileges at Elon’s Belk Library, and discounted tickets to many events on campus.

 Examples of sessions examined in previous semesters are:

 • How Media Shapes Politics

 • Stem Cell Research and the Future of Health Care

 • The Drama of Our Oceans

 • Cathedrals of Europe

-For full lists of past presentations, the current schedule and registration information please check the side bar to the left of the website.
+For all of our past schedules and registration information please check the sidebar to the left of the website.